BJS-kr/animalized-client/README.md

 ### Known issue

-After game played, keydown event still remains, so keydown intercepted by that event.
+1. After game played, keydown event still remains, so keydown intercepted by that event.
    You can still write the room name but have to type multiple times.
+2. When build target is Windows, in-game screen does not shows up.

+I did not fixed these issues because this client is just for POC.